Coronavirus digest: Austria, France ease lockdowns | DW | 19.05.2021

 Cinemas, theaters and museums in France can again welcome visitors, who must still wear masks and maintain physical distance.

-France's 7 p.m nightly curfew will be delayed by two hours — from 9pm to 6am.
+France's 7 p.m. nightly curfew will be delayed by two hours — so running from 9 p.m. to 6 a.m.

-France's easing of restrictions come ahead of a full-scale unlocking of the economy planned on June 30.
+France's easing of restrictions come ahead of a full-scale unlocking of activities planned on June 30.

 People visiting restaurants and bars must still abide by France's social distancing rules